+This information is for subscribers that have elected to test their horses for tapeworm in the Spring and Autumn and need to know what their winter parasite control programme will be.
 There are a number of things to take into consideration for each individual horse; we know that it's tempting to want a date in the calendar but in practice parasites don't have diaries and we need to consider factors such as environment, ground temperatures, if your horse may qualify for the small redworm blood test and also your horse's overall parasite control programme.

-Small Redworm Blood Test
+The Small Redworm Blood Test

 ⚠️ Moxidectin shouldn’t be given to underweight horses, foals under 4 months old (6.5 months if also combined with praziquantel) and isn’t licenced for donkeys.
 We also advise caution if using it in miniature Shetlands unless you can calculate dosage accurately.
 This is because the active ingredient is stored in body fat and these animals don’t have sufficient stores to take up the drug.

 1. TEST: Take a worm egg count in the usual way.
 Await the results.

 2. TREAT: With the appropriate winter worming product.

 3. TEST AGAIN: If the first worm egg count was positive then 10-14 days after treatment please send in the reduction test worm egg count included in your winter subscription pack.
 This will monitor whether any resistance is present to the chemical that was used.
 If the first worm egg count came back as <50 e.p.g. then there’s no point in testing again; save your reduction test to do at a future time.